5 Content Marketing Myths (and a 2019 strategy roadmap)

 This myth is by far the most prominent, and you’ll find it worded a few different ways.
 Ultimately, all variations suggest that it’s not a unique strategy.
-Folks tend to think that if you throw up a blog post, show up on social, or feed the search engines more keywords, that’s content marketing success.
+Folks tend to think that if you publish a blog post, show up on social media, or feed the search engines more keywords, that you’re successfully implementing content marketing strategies.

-This is so far from true because the whole goal is to develop a standing relationship with the consumer.
+Unfortunately, this is far from true.
+Why?
+Because your ultimate goal is to develop an engaging, long-standing relationship with your ideal consumer.
 That won’t happen without being valuable, relevant, and consistent.
 Presence is good, but not good enough.
 Not only that: this myth ignores the variety of media available.

 There’s a mind-boggling number of types of content.
-Video is growing immensely popular right now; over half of the professionals say it’s got the best ROI out there.
+Video marketing is growing immensely popular right now.
+Actually, over half of the professionals say it’s got the best ROI out there.
 TV, at one point in time, was known as the most effective method to reach target audiences at scale.

-That target audience, is now reaching for their phones once a commercial comes on.
-Now, 1 in 3 consumers have never subscribed to cable, or no longer do.
+That target audience is now reaching for their phones once a commercial comes on.

 Other than video, few other types of popular content you could include in your marketing plan are: